zenlm/mu/Readme.md

 | DiffRhythm-full (4m45s)  | https://huggingface.co/ASLP-lab/DiffRhythm-full |
 | DiffRhythm-vae  | https://huggingface.co/ASLP-lab/DiffRhythm-vae |

+## Docker installation
+You just need the 3 files inside the folder docker.
+Do as it follows:<br/>
+- Clone the project or copy the files<br/>
+- cd into the folder<br/>
+- Edit your docker compose biding folders
+- docker compose up -d (or docker-compose up -d depending on your version)<br/>
+- docker exec -it DiffRhythm bash<br/>

+You will be in the terminal ready for use.
+Just go to /home/app/scripts and run infer_prompt_ref.sh
 ## Inference

 Following the steps below to clone the repository and install the environment.